digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/connectivity.rst

 On the read side, the participant will establish a subscription to one available sequencer to subscribe to the stream of encrypted messages.
 If the sequencer fails, the participant will automatically attempt to resubscribe to the next available sequencer.
-On the write path, the participant will send requests to all available sequencers in a round-robin manner, circling through the available sequencers in sequence.
-The same connectivity behaviour applies to the domain manager and the mediator.
+On the write path, the participant will send requests to all available sequencers in a round-robin manner, circling through the available sequencers.
+The same connectivity behavior applies to the domain manager and the mediator.

 The :ref:`reference documentation <domains.connect_multi>` provides further information on how to connect to highly available sequencers, and the :ref:`high availability guide <ha_user_manual>` has instructions